carbon-language/carbon-lang/docs/design/README.md

 -   At the lowest level, a simple and extensible syntax and grammar.
 -   Tools and support for adding and removing APIs.
 -   Scalable migration strategies, including tooling support.

-Carbon's clean grammar provides a simple and effective platform for adding necessary syntax to annotate more precise semantics.
-This requires a systematic cleanup and simplification of C++'s syntax and grammar, which is inherently a backwards incompatible change.
-Grammar changes are actually among the cheapest migrations since they are perfect for tooling and automation.
-This opens up opportunities to provide easy pattern recognition and familiar syntactic anchors for humans.
-It also simplifies compilers, IDEs, and tooling.

-Once we have the ability to migrate C++ code to Carbon's simplified grammar, the next step is to introduce the building blocks for safety.
-These are things we need to add (relative to C++) without breaking migration.
-Rust can illustrate exactly why we need these specific features, but we need to also have a migration story for them.

 Rust shows the value of expanded semantic information in the type system such as precise lifetimes.
 This is hard to do in C++ since it has too many kinds of